key-joshua/Ksdacllp-Frontend/README.md

 # FRONTEND CHALLEGE

-- This Frontend Challenge
+- This Frontend Challenge.

 #### This is the Hosted link of the frontend challenge [Access Web Page Direct]

 https://Ksdacllp-dashboard-frontend-challenge.netlify.app/

-#### This is the Github repository link of the frontend challenge
+#### This is the Github repository link of the frontend challenge.

 https://github.com/key-joshua/Ksdacllp-Frontend